liyasandeep/nc-news/README.md

 You can find the deployed version of the React app [here](https://nc-news-liya.netlify.app/).

-You can find the API hosted using heroku [here](https://nc-news-be-liya.herokuapp.com/api/)
+You can find the API hosted using Cyclic [here](https://be-nc-newss.cyclic.app/api/)

 You can find the API repo [here](https://github.com/liyasandeep/be-nc-newss)